ibm-cloud-docs/databases-for-cassandra/learn-high-availability.md

 ## Replication, keystores, and High-Availability

 To help ensure availability of data, setting the replication factor that matches your deployment is necessary.
-When you create keyspaces, make sure to set the replication factor to the number of nodes in your cluster.
+When you create keyspaces, make sure to set the replication factor to the number of nodes (or members) in your cluster.
 The following example shows this set to 3, where `eu-gb` is the region set based on the location of the formation in the CRN:
 ```
 create keyspace if not exists ibm with replication = {'class' : 'NetworkTopologyStrategy', 'eu-gb' : 3};
 ```